Sponsor a cat

 Archie’s skin has to be shampooed and cleaned three times a week and eye drops administered.
 Archie has needed a lot of care to help him keep well.
 This has not been an easy take as Archie was not used to being handled, he wasn’t even litter trained when he came in.
 However over time Archie grew fond of this care and attention and it was this appreciative nature that made his fosterer fall in love with him and on the 6th May, Archie was adopted and found his forever home.

 Archie had been doing so well enjoying outdoor life, sharing his house with five other cats.
 Then Archie decided to attack his face again.
-The CP Glasgow Branch decided we need to give Archie a better quality of life so he has recently been referred to the Dermatology Referral Service Ltd in Glasgow.
+The CP Glasgow Branch decided we need to give Archie a better quality of life so he has recently been referred for dermatology tests.
 Archie will get further allergy tests/investigations done whilst under anaesthetic so see if his allergy can be determined.

 If you would like to help Archie receive the best care then why not sponsor him for £15 a year.